coverclock/com-diag-critter/README.md

 ## Abstract

-Critter is my attempt to learn more about the U.S. Global Position System (GPS) by running the open source GNSS-SDR, an application on top of GNU Radio.
+Critter is my attempt to learn more about the U.S. Global Positioning System (GPS) by running the open source GNSS-SDR, an application on top of GNU Radio.
 It has been a slow learning process, but after some false starts I am able to - eventually - get accurate position fixes.
 The GNSS-SDR